Planning a family camping holiday but struggling to choose the right tent? You’re in the right place!

 Spacious, reliable, and with some nice touches, this tent really is a steal at this price.

 We’re super psyched to tell you about the Coleman Connectable Tent Bundle.
 The larger, central component is a 6-person tent with near-vertical walls to maximizes interior space but, check this, you can simply zip a 3-person annex onto the side – how cool is that?!

 This is an awesome feature not everyone from the family comes along on every trip, as you can literally customize your tent to the right side.
 Also, additional attachments are available, so you don’t have to stop at a 9-person tent – keep on adding more until you get the size you need!

-But just because the design in novelty it doesn’t mean that it overlooks the important bits – this tent is still windproof (despite the odd shape) and features inverted seams, welded flooring, and protected zippers to keep out the rain, and we love the extended awning over the door.
+But just because the design is a novelty it doesn’t mean that it overlooks the important bits – this tent is still windproof (despite the odd shape) and features inverted seams, welded flooring, and protected zippers to keep out the rain, and we love the extended awning over the door.